ansible/ansible-navigator/docs/installation.md

-# Getting setup with exectution environment support on:
+# Getting setup with execution environment support on:

 ## macOS